joakim-brannstrom/dextool/plugin/mutate/doc/design/future_work.md

  * add an attribute to mutants so they can be marked as "inspected/equivalent"
  * split the total time spent on mutation testing in: compile and execute tests
  * the time spent on mutations should always be added to the existing time, not overwritten.
- * Write requirement for the automatic "reanalyze" of files that has changed compared to those in the database.
  * UOI is probably wrong.
 It currently "only" insert unary operators.
 It do not change existing ops.
- * Fix sdl
-     It only implements function deletion.
-Which are "wrong" when inside a binary operator.